Bringing Up Baby: Themes and interpretations

+Cary Grant's character wearing a woman's marabou-trimmed negligee.
+Several writers have argued that Bringing Up Baby blurs or reverses stereotypical gender roles.

-Several commentators have written that Bringing Up Baby blurs or reverses stereotypical gender roles assigned to men and women, as the bumbling, "sexless" workaholic David is pursued and eventually won over by the anarchic, confident Susan; this is contrasted by David's fiancé Alice, who "dismisses sexuality and reproduction in favor of work."
+Several commentators have written that Bringing Up Baby blurs or reverses stereotypical gender roles assigned to men and women.
+The bumbling, "sexless" workaholic David is pursued and eventually won over by the anarchic, confident Susan.
+This is contrasted by David's fiancé Alice, who "dismisses sexuality and reproduction in favor of work."
 Academics Robin L. Murray and Joseph K. Heumann write, "The bone and leopard are not only real, but they also represent elements missing from David's urban life as resident museum paleontologist and Alice's fiancé: sex and children."
 By the end of the film, they note, "Instead of returning to his original role intact, David declares his love for Susan, even as his brontosaurus tumbles to the ground, signifying the success of Susan's reeducation of him.
 Not only has she crushed his glasses to enhance his beauty, but she has also demolished his work."

-Murray and Heumann argue that the film's narrative "promotes a cynical view of marriage and a rational urban society", an element that writer and film critic Sheila O'Malley characterizes as common in Hawks's filmography: "Marriage barely exists in Hawks's films, and when it does show up, it's not exactly a blessing. [...]
+Murray and Heumann argue that the film's narrative "promotes a cynical view of marriage and a rational urban society", an element that film critic Sheila O'Malley characterizes as common in Hawks's filmography.
+"Marriage barely exists in Hawks's films, and when it does show up, it's not exactly a blessing," O'Malley writes, "[...]
 Bringing Up Baby may end in an embrace, but it is impossible to imagine David and Susan in a conventional domestic relationship."
 Over the course of the film, O'Malley adds, "David becomes a real person.
 Alice dumps him, saying, 'You showed yourself up in your true colors.
 You're just a butterfly.'
-Alice, of course, misses the point, as the Alices of the world always do.
+Alice, of course, misses the point, [...]
 A butterfly doesn't symbolize irresponsibility.
 A butterfly symbolizes transformation.
 Susan forces David out of his chrysalis, and he emerges into the limitless night air, where a man can breathe, where a woman not only loves him but returns his bone to him, at last."

-In addition to its playing with gender roles, Murray and Heumann write that Bringing Up Baby contains themes of exploitation, and the impact of colonialism and the removing of animals from their natural habitats:
+Murray and Heumann write that the film also contains themes of exploitation, and the impact of colonialism and the removing of animals from their natural habitats:

 Focusing on the unlikely pairing of zany heiress Susan and befuddled paleontologist David, Bringing Up Baby broaches multiple ecocritical questions: Does a natural history museum and its paleontologist David deserve a $1 million donation from Susan's Aunt Elizabeth (May Robson)?
 Is a rational woman like David's fiancé Alice (Virginia Walker) more or less appealing than an irrational but sexualized Susan?
 Should wild creatures be extracted and domesticated from colonized jungles?
 And does reconstructed nature trump the natural landscape of the gendered body?